 See more Expert Answers

-- Frequently asked questions.
-Special procedures FAQ043.
-Induced abortion.
-American College of Obstetricians and Gynecologists. http://www.acog.org/Patients/FAQs/Induced-Abortion.
-Accessed May 15, 2017.
+- Frequently asked questions: Special procedures FAQ043: Induced abortion.
+American College of Obstetricians and Gynecologists. https://www.acog.org/patient-resources/faqs/special-procedures/induced-abortion.
+Accessed June 16, 2020.

 - Frequently asked questions: Special procedures FAQ062: Dilation and curettage.
 American College of Obstetricians and Gynecologists. https://www.acog.org/patient-resources/faqs/special-procedures/dilation-and-curettage.
 Accessed June 16, 2020.

 - Saccone G, et al. Prior uterine evacuation of pregnancy as independent risk factor for preterm birth: A systematic review and metaanalysis.
 American Journal of Obstetrics and Gynecology.
 2016; doi:10.1016/j.ajog.2015.12.044.